edicoehf/Tjonustukerfi/Bakendi/README.md

 * Navigate to the ThjonustukerfiWebAPI folder in your terminal and execute: dotnet run
 * Open a browser and go to: http://&#60;host&#62;:&#60;port&#62;/swagger
     * E.g. http://localhost:5000/swagger

+If you have the system up and running in docker-compose for example, you can also see the documentation by going to the WebApi address and append /swagger, e.g. http://the-url-of-the-api.net/swagger

 ## <p align="center">Packages</p>
 ### <p>Web Api</p>